NicholasSynovic/blog/content/_index.md

 featured_image: "background.jpg"
 ---

-A blog create by Nicholas Synovic to share and disseminate information
+A blog created by Nicholas Synovic to share and disseminate information